-A US evidence
+A. US Evidence

 US evidence is depicted in graphical form in Figure 1 and key estimates are presented in Table 1.
-Panel A of Figure 1 depicts the top 1% income shares including realized capital gains (pictured with full diamonds) and excluding realized capital gains (the empty diamonds).25 Both top income share series display a U-shape over the century.
-Panel A also displays (on the right within- and across-sector externalities just cancel out.
+Panel A of Figure 1 depicts the top 1 percent income shares including realized capital gains (pictured with full diamonds) and excluding realized capital gains (the empty diamonds).25 Both top income share series display a U-shape over the century.
+Panel A also displays (on the right y-axis) the top marginal tax rate for the federal individual income tax for ordinary income (dashed line) and for long-term realized capital gains (dotted line).
+Two lessons emerge.